 Scientifically, it makes sense why researchers would look for a connection between these various traits and disorders.
 After all, if they all involve some kind of increased sensitivity, it’s worth checking whether they work the same way in the brain — especially if that could help people.

-What’s fascinating about this research, however, isn’t just that it showed that being a highly sensitive person has almost nothing in common with these disorders.
+What’s fascinating about this research, however, isn’t just that it reaffirms that being a highly sensitive person is “healthy” and “normal.”
 Frankly, if you’ve spent any time talking to HSPs, you probably could have seen that one coming.

-What’s interesting, though, is what else this study suggests.
-It doesn’t just reaffirm that being an HSP is “healthy” or “normal.”
-Rather, at every step, it practically trips over the fact that high sensitivity is strongly beneficial.
-Being an HSP comes with heightened brain activity in useful brain regions; strong association with desirable personality traits; and even a tendency toward positive, useful, prosocial behavior.
+No, what’s interesting is what else this study suggests.
+At every step, it practically trips over the fact that high sensitivity is strongly beneficial.
+Being an HSP comes with heightened activity in useful brain regions; strong association with desirable personality traits; and even a tendency toward positive, useful, prosocial behavior.

 I think the study’s own conclusion says it best: